elcurto99/scala-questrade/README.md

 [info] - should retrieve the accounts list
-[info] - should retrieve the positions for an account [info] - should retrieve the balances for an account [info] - should retrieve the executions that occurred today for an account [info] - should retrieve the executions that occurred from a date for an account [info] - should retrieve the executions that occurred in a date range for an account [info] - should retrieve the orders the occurred today for an account [info] - should retrieve the orders that occurred from a date for an account [info] - should retrieve the orders that occurred in a date range for an account [info] - should retrieve the orders of a specific state for an account [info] - should retrieve specific orders by orderId for an account [info] - should retrieve a single order for an account [info] - should retrieve the activities that occurred from a date for an account [info] - should retrieve the activities that occurred under the API maximum of 31 days for an account [info] - should retrieve activities that occurred over the API maximum of 31 days for an account [info] Run completed in 2 minutes, 33 seconds.
+[info] - should retrieve the positions for an account [info] - should retrieve the balances for an account [info]   should retrieve the account executions that [info]   - occurred today
+[info]   - occurred from a date
+[info]   - occurred in a date range
+[info]   should retrieve the account orders that [info]   - occurred today
+[info]   - occurred from a date
+[info]   - occurred in a date range
+[info]   - have a specific state
+[info]   - have a specific orderId
+[info] - should retrieve a single order for an account [info]   should retrieve the account activities that [info]   - occurred from a date
+[info]   - occurred under the API maximum of 31 days [info]   - occurred over the API maximum of 31 days [info]   - occurred over the API maximum of 31 days up until now [info] Run completed in 13 seconds, 504 milliseconds.
-[info] Total number of tests run: 34
+[info] Total number of tests run: 40
 [info] Suites: completed 2, aborted 0
-[info] Tests: succeeded 34, failed 0, canceled 0, ignored 0, pending 0
+[info] Tests: succeeded 40, failed 0, canceled 0, ignored 0, pending 0
 [info] All tests passed.
-[success] Total time: 344 s, completed 18-Aug-2017 6:09:12 AM
+[success] Total time: 29 s, completed 7-Sep-2017 7:03:21 AM
 ```

 ## Deployment